CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.individual_file_tomcat_v1.rst

 'filepath' element represents an absolute path to a particular file and it is not possible to recurse over a file.

-The optional file_state element defines the different metadata associate with a file, including the path, filename, owner, size, last modified time, version, etc.
+The file_state element defines the different metadata associate with a file, including the path, filename, owner, size, last modified time, version, etc.